ExtendRealityLtd/Tilia.CameraRigs.TrackedAlias.Unity/Documentation/API/TrackedAliasFacade.md

 #### ActiveLeftControllerTrackingType

-Retrieves the active LeftController Detail Tracking Type status that the TrackedAlias is using.
+Retrieves the active Left Controller Detail Tracking Type status that the TrackedAlias is using.

 ##### Declaration